-Mathematical statistics provides the basis for a number of important applications in the engineering environment.
-This module provides an introduction to the most important of these applications and will include the following syllabus themes: Monte Carlo simulation, decision analysis, forecasting and data-dependent modelling.
+Mathematical statistics provides the basis for several important applications in the engineering environment.
+This module provides an introduction to the most important of these applications using R programming.
+It will include the following syllabus themes: Reading and wrangling data, Data fusion, Regression, Basic data analysis and visualisation, Probability, Foundations for inference, Introduction to key statistical distributions, and Distribution fitting (use of probability distributions in modelling).